Where to Walk and Hike in Hokitika

 5. Dorothy Falls

-Location: Car park by the bridge at Dorothy Fall Road on the eastern side of the lake.
+Location: Car park by the bridge at Dorothy Falls Road on the eastern side of the lake.
+Find out more on the Department of Conservation (DOC) website.

 6. Londonderry Rock